 Can You Wear Metal Jewelry in the Shower?

-Gold Jewelry, Gold Plated Jewelry, Platinum Jewelry
+Can You Wear Gold Jewelry, Gold Plated Jewelry, or Platinum Jewelry in the Shower

 It’s absolutely safe to shower with solid gold jewelry.
 Water will do no harm to it, regardless of whether it is regular, yellow, gold, rose gold, or white gold.
 It will lose some of its shine over time, so you might have to have it cleaned from time to time.